angelikrussi/holbertonschool-low_level_programming/README.md

-At the end of this project, you are expected to be able to C programming
+At the end of this project, you are expected to be able to C programming nested loops and how to use them